-When the [[Call]] internal method of an exotic bound function object, F, which was created using the bind function is called with parameters thisArgument and argumentsList, a List of ECMAScript language values, the following steps are taken:
+When the [[Calli]] internal method of an exotic bound function object, F, which was created using the bind function is called with parameters this Argument and arguments List, a List of ECMAScript language values, the following steps are taken:

-Let boundArgs be the value of F's [[BoundArguments]] internal slot.
-Let boundThis be the value of F's [[BoundThis]] internal slot.
-Let target be the value of F's [[BoundTargetFunction]] internal slot.
+- Let boundArgs be the value of F's [[BoundArguments]] internal slot.
+Let boundThis be the value of F's [[BoundThis]] internal slot. - Let target be the value of F's [[BoundTargetFunction]] internal slot. - Let args be a new list containing the same values as the list boundArgs in the same order followed by the same values as the list argumentsList in the same order.